 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

+Who wins the incense vs. essential oils battle?
 Incense has been used for thousands of years in religious and spiritual rituals.
 In modern times, its powerful olfactory punch is used to mask other aromas and add a pleasant scent to your indoor air.
 It offers the following benefits.

 Incense has a long history of use in religious rites.
 Visit a Catholic church to get your Easter meal blessed, and you’ll witness — and smell — the priest walk by with a censer.
 Those who follow pagan faiths often incorporate this aroma-rich substance into their rituals.
 For example, sage is often used to dispel evil spirits.

 Several incense aromas, like bergamot, rose and vanilla, activate receptors in your brain that make you feel more amorous.
-Ylang ylang is particularly useful for increasing attraction and libido among lovers.
+Ylang-ylang is particularly useful for increasing attraction and libido among lovers.

 Burning incense releases particulate matter into your indoor air.
 Therefore, you could suffer the following adverse health effects, particularly if you are sensitive.